MatZar01/IC_SHM_P2/README.md

 In the diagram, folders are marked in blue and Python scripts are marked in yellow.
 How to use each of them will be described in the next section.

 ## Usage

+In order to use our solution with the dataset provided in Project, cetrain steps have to be followed in order.

 ## Use examples